Tegan Nox: NXT (2017–2021)

-Main roster (2021, 2022–present)
+Main roster (2021–2024)

-On 9 July episode of SmackDown, Nox made her main roster debut teaming with Shotzi as Shotzi & Nox to defeat the WWE Women's Tag Team Champions, Natalya and Tamina in a non-title match.
+On 9 July 2021 episode of SmackDown, Nox made her main roster debut teaming with Shotzi as Shotzi & Nox to defeat the WWE Women's Tag Team Champions, Natalya and Tamina in a non-title match.
 The two would then go on to defeat Natalya and Tamina in numerous tag team matches, but would never receive a championship match.
 As part of the 2021 Draft, Nox was drafted to the Raw brand while Shotzi remained on the SmackDown brand, thus ending the team.
 On 18 November, she was released from her WWE contract without ever appearing on Raw.